 See Appendix IV: Derived Parameter Formulas for details on how the values entered on the Miscellaneous tab are used in the calculations.

-The Miscellaneous tab defines parameters required for output of specific variables (depth, average sound velocity, descent rate, acceleration, oxygen, plume anomaly, and potential temperature anomaly).
-Entries on this tab are used only if you are outputting the associated variable to a display window, shared file, remote device, TCP/IP port, etc. For example, if you do not select Oxygen as an output variable for a display window or on any tab in the Configure Outputs dialog box, SEASAVE ignores the value entered for Oxygen window size on the Miscellaneous tab.
+The Miscellaneous tab defines parameters required for output of specific variables (depth, average sound velocity, plume anomaly, potential temperature anomaly, oxygen, descent rate, and acceleration,).
+Entries on this tab are used only if you are outputting the associated variable to a display window, shared file, remote device, TCP/IP port, etc. For example, if you do not select data from a voltage Oxygen sensor as an output variable for a display window or on any tab in the Configure Outputs dialog box, Seasave ignores the value entered for Oxygen window size and the enabling of hysteresis and Tau corrections on the Miscellaneous tab.